seantibor/uorganisms/README.md

-# micro:bit Genetics in Python
+# uorganism - micro:bit Genetics in Python
 ## A simple genetics simulation for Microbits using Python

-This project helps students understand how genetic information is passed from generation to generation using the BBC micro:bit.
+The uorganism, spoken: 'microorganism' (get it?), project helps students understand how genetic information is passed from generation to generation using the BBC micro:bit.
 Each micro:bit holds a single virtual organism that can reproduce with other micro:bits in range using the built-in radio.
 Using the REPL, students can see how new organisms are created and track how genetic information is passed from parents to offspring.

 ## Features:
 * Persistent storage of organisms between resets and power failures